leadcentaur/rollplan/README.md

 # Rollplan 🥋🔥

-Roll plan, built for brazillian ju-jitsu gyms.
+Built for brazillian ju-jitsu gyms.
 Configured with NextJS, typescript, MongoDB, Redis and much more.